kaneeshk24/weather-resp/README.md

 # weather-resp<br>
-I am yet to make a responsive weather app
+responsive weather page using Openweather api with city name as attribute<br>
+Still adding some changes.